 - Item – SOL Mag Striker with Tinder Cord

 This brand is quite literally called, Survive Outdoors Longer (SOL), and for a good reason.
 They’ve created a fire starter product with a built-in steel striker, flint rod, magnesium, and tinder.

-A durable and robust handle means you won’t lose grip while you’re striking the starter.
-The Mag Striker is designed with an ergonomic curve, making it the best campfire starter to easily strike even when your hands are cold and tired.
+A durable and robust handle means the piece feels solid to the grip while you’re striking the starter.
+What we loved about the Mag Striker is that it was designed with an ergonomic curve, making it the best campfire starter to easily strike even when your hands are cold and tired.

-Not only does this striker allow you to light a fire in no time, but it also includes a nifty bottle opener, which can be used to crack open a drink once you’ve got your fire started.
+Not only does this striker allow you to light a fire in no time, but it also includes a nifty bottle opener, which we used used to crack open a few bottles of Sierra Nevada once we got your fire started.

 Need more light?
 Check out the best camping flashlights/ torches for something more powerful!

 #3 Best Budget Campfire Starter – UCO Sweetfire Tinder